arnabiitr/p3/peer-review2.md

 **Test 3 - Entering Alphanumeric fields**
 + Description: Submit form with alphanumeric letters and numbers.
-+ Outcome: A validation error is thrown as  accepted  .But it resets the drop down fields for the type of classes
++ Outcome: A validation error is thrown as expected  .But it resets the drop down fields for the type of classes

 ## 3. Code: Routes
  + GET routes and names and nomenclature are used appropriately.